Class: SC.Store

 A hash of parent records with registered children

-Hash queryErrors
+queryErrors Hash

 A hash of SC.Error objects associated with queries (indexed by the GUID of the query).